Skip to main content

 Related documents

-Grand Bargain Localisation Workstream - Guidance note on partnership practices for localisation
+Grand Bargain Localisation Workstream - Guidance note on the participation of local actors in humanitarian coordination groups

-Grand Bargain Localisation Workstream - Guidance note on partnership practices for localisation
+Grand Bargain Localisation Workstream - Guidance note on the participation of local actors in humanitarian coordination groups

 • Manual, toolkits and guidance